 For something a little bit different, why not have a go at geocaching?
 There are boxes hidden around Leeds, with an object inside – but in order to find them, you have to solve a series of clues, that give you their coordinates.
 It’s a fun challenge that could lead you to all kinds of discoveries, be it a piece of public art or a local landmark you’ve never noticed before.
 You’re free to take whatever you find in the geocaching box, as long as you replace it with something of equal or greater value.

 Geocaching boxes are hidden throughout the city centre and suburbs, clues can be found on the website.

 If, like us, you played an escape game or two as a kid, this particular day out will likely appeal.
 You see, you can find yourself locked in a room, packed with clues, puzzles and challenges – it’s a real life version of the game that will see the timer set at 60 minutes as you and your mates try and work out how to get out.
-Choose from six different games, like the ‘Classroom of Doom’ and the ‘Nursery Nightmares’.
+Choose from six different games, like the ‘Kiss of Doom’ and the ‘American Die-ner’.

 This isn’t your average fitness class.
 Indeed, aerial yoga will see you using hammocks instead of mats, as you try out a host of traditional yoga poses like the Sun Salutation and the Downward Facing Dog, but with the extra support of a hammock.
 It’s said to help you achieve a deeper muscle release, releasing tension and relaxing both body and mind.
-So if you fancy getting toned with their new and interesting workshops, try this out.
+So if you fancy getting toned with new and interesting workshops, try Paddy Aerial Yoga out.

 Paddy Aerial Yoga, Workhouse Fitness, Springfield Commercial Centre, Farsley, West Yorkshire, LS28 5LY.